WhaddaMakers/RPi-colour-checker-tutorial/README.md

   - Internet connection (WiFi or wired ethernet)
 * Working remotely on pc:
     - PC
-    - RPi & PC connected to same network (WiFI or wired ethernet)
+    - RPi & PC connected to same network (WiFi or wired ethernet)

 ## PROGRAMMING  the development board